eligotech/sbt-dist/README.md

             ...)
             .settings(DSbt.distSettings: _*)

+**Important**

+In the context of an multi-module project one should deactivate the parallelExecution as in

+      lazy val samiksa = Project(
+        ...)
+        .settings(parallelExecution in DSbt.buildDist := false)
+        .settings(DSbt.distSettings: _*)
+        .settings(DSbt.transferDirectories  := Seq((new File("scripts") -> new File("dist/scripts"))))
+        .aggregate(commons, core, webCollectors, akkaPipeline, enhancers, archivers, rotten)

 distSettings exposes 3 environment settings

  + libsDirectory a File abstraction pointing the directory containing file copies of the dependencies
  + transferDirectories providing a list of directory transfers apply from source directories to target directories
  + transferFilesInto providing a list of File to copy in destination directories

+**Notice that the artifact files will be automatically copied into the libsDirectory**

 For example if one wants to make a bulk copy of a set of scripts files :

           lazy val samiksa = Project(
             ...)